Introduction

 Milvus logo

-Milvus is an open-source vector database to support large-scale, AI-driven applications.
-It allows developers to store, index, and query collections of embeddings with low latency.
-Its architecture supports both lightweight prototyping on a laptop and distributed production systems operating at billions of vectors.
+Milvus is an open-source vector database built for GenAI applications and large-scale similarity search.
+It lets developers store, index, and query collections of embeddings with low latency, and it scales from a laptop to distributed clusters holding tens of billions of vectors.

 Key features include:

-• Multiple deployment modes: Choose from Milvus Lite (runs in notebooks via pip), Milvus Standalone (single-node), or Milvus Distributed (scales horizontally to billions of vectors)
+• Multiple deployment modes: Runs as Milvus Lite (a library installed with pip for notebooks and laptops), Milvus Standalone (single node), or Milvus Distributed (scaled horizontally to billions of vectors), so one database covers prototyping through production.

-• AI tool integration: Works with LangChain, LlamaIndex, Hugging Face, OpenAI, and others to accelerate GenAI development
+• AI tool integration: Works with frameworks such as LangChain, LlamaIndex, Hugging Face, and OpenAI, so embeddings and retrieval can be wired into GenAI pipelines with less custom code.

 5. Qdrant